rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Committee Head Selection
 ------------------------
 ### Eligibility
-Any student at RIT may be nominated to be a Committee Head.
-Committee heads must be a full or part-time student at RIT and must not be on co-op during the term in which they will serve.
+Any student at the Rochester Institute of Technology may be nominated to be a Committee Head.
+All Committee Heads must be enrolled as Software Engineering students at the Rochester Institute of Technology in Henrietta, New York, United States and not be on co-op.
 Members cannot serve in Committee Head and Primary Officer positions concurrently.

 ### Nomination Process